-• Conservation Education • Other • Tour Guide/Interpretation • Visitor Information
+• Other • Tour Guide/Interpretation • Visitor Information

 Photo Courtesy of NPS

-Historic Weapons Demonstrators must be able to demonstrate using the proper weaponry, the skills regarding the care, loading, and commands of the historic weapon, as well as the knowledge of the cultural significance of events and the location.
+Volunteers must be able to demonstrate using the proper weaponry, the skills regarding the care, loading, and commands of the historic weapon, as well as the knowledge of the cultural significance of events and the location.

-Brief Description of Work to be Performed:
+Brief description of work to be performed:

 Competency must be proven through the training and testing process provided by the Historic Weapons Supervisors.
 The Historic Weapons Demonstrator is required to complete and pass the Range Monitor and Demonstration Interpreter training and modules and subsequent Historic Weapons training and modules (musket and cannon).